jrisi256/scripts/python/setup_python.md

 ## Conclusion

 Wow, we went over a lot.
 Hopefully you understand by the end of this opinionated guide how to set-up Python, Jupyter, `pip`, and `virtualenv` for your system.
 You should feel confident and ready to start programming in Python!
-Check out my `setup_python.sh` script to see how I set-up Python at home.
-Make sure you add the directory where you want Python installed when calling the script e.g. `./setup_python.sh /opt/python/3.8.1`.